Duncan1738/Easy-Linux-mint-installation/README.md

 ---

 # Post-Installation Guide for Linux Mint

 This guide provides essential commands and setup steps to configure your Linux Mint system after installation.
-These commands update the system, enhance usability, and install useful software packages.
+Each command is explained for clarity.

 ---